Envision. Aspire. Achieve.

 - Discover newfound insights about self to inspire confidence in their unique identity—especially at a stage where being “different” can be perceived as a negative

-High School program goals
+High School charting careers program

 - Self-awareness | The ability to accurately recognize one’s emotions and thoughts and their influence on behavior.